Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Today, travel south to the Loire Valley, where French monarchs built fancy castles to entertain their courtiers.

-Proceed to the Loire Valley town where the most illustrious resident of all time is not a king, but Leonardo da Vinci.
-He was 64 when he arrived in Amboise at the invitation of King François I. He was buried within the estate of Amboise's Royal Castle in 1519.
+Proceed to the Loire Valley town where the most famous resident of all time is not one of the kings who lived there, but Leonardo da Vinci.
+The Renaissance genius was 64 when he arrived in Amboise at the invitation of King François I. He was buried within the estate of Amboise's Royal Castle in 1519.

 Visit the Clos-Lucé, the manor where Leonardo continued to work with ostinato rigore (in his own words), for the last four years of his life.
 Some forty models of Leonardo's intricate machines, recently constructed from his plans, are on display and give ample testimony to his creative genius.
 You will also watch "I, Leonardo da Vinci," an audio-visual presentation which retraces the life and work of the artist.